zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/order-management/enabling-or-disabling-order-workflows.md

 ## Enabling Workflow

-To enable an approval workflow for the Seller, Buyer, or both:
+To enable an approval workflow:

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Channels_.